jax-ml/jax/docs/tutorials/automatic-differentiation.md

 (automatic-differentiation-nested-lists-tuples-and-dicts)=
 ## 3. Differentiating with respect to nested lists, tuples, and dicts

-Differentiating with respect to standard Python containers just works, so use tuples, lists, and dicts (and arbitrary nesting) however you like.
+Due to JAX's PyTree abstraction (see {ref}`thinking-in-jax-pytrees`), differentiating with respect to standard Python containers just works, so use tuples, lists, and dicts (and arbitrary nesting) however you like.

 Continuing the previous example: